Korean Wedding Traditions

 - Accepting that your first bow will be awkward

-One bride with a knee injury did modified standing bows throughout pyebaek.
-Her mother-in-law later said the obvious effort and respect shown meant more than any perfect prostration could have.
+Brides with knee injuries who do modified standing bows throughout pyebaek often find that mothers-in-law later say the obvious effort and respect shown meant more than any perfect prostration could have.

 Is it true that Korean weddings are more like business transactions?